MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/containers/build-image.md

 ### How can I use a self-hosted agent?

-Docker needs to be installed on self-hosted agent machines prior to runs that try to build container images.
-To address this issue, a step corresponding to [Docker installer task](../../tasks/tool/docker-installer.md) can be placed in the pipeline definition prior to the step related to [Docker task](../../tasks/build/docker.md).
+You need to have Docker installed on your self-hosted machine before creating a container image.
+Add the [Docker installer task](../../tasks/tool/docker-installer.md) in your pipeline before to the [Docker task](../../tasks/build/docker.md) that builds your image.

 ### How can I create a script-based Docker build instead of using the docker task?